react-native-oh-library/usage-docs/en/react-native-audio.md

 Then build and run the code.

-## Constraints
+## 3. Constraints

-### Compatibility
+### 3.1 Compatibility

-This document is verified based on the following versions:

-react-native-harmony：0.72.20; SDK：HarmonyOS NEXT Developer Beta1; IDE：DevEco Studio 5.0.3.200; ROM：3.0.0.18;

-Check the release version information in the release address of the third-party library: [react-native-audio Releases](https://github.com/react-native-oh-library/react-native-audio/releases)
+Check the release version information in the release address of the third-party library:[@react-native-ohos/react-native-audio Releases](https://gitee.com/openharmony-sig/rntpc_react-native-audio/releases)

-## API
+## 4. API

 > [!TIP]  The **Platform** column indicates the platform where the properties are supported in the original third-party library.